 A dentist can usually diagnose trench mouth during an examination.
-He or she will look for the symptoms described above.
 Your dentist may gently prod your gums to see how easily they bleed when poked.
-He or she may also order X-rays to see if the infection has spread to the bone beneath your gums.
+They may also order X-rays to see if the infection has spread to the bone beneath your gums.

-Along with a physical examination of your mouth, your doctor may check for other symptoms, such as fever or fatigue.
-In addition, he or she may draw your blood to check for other, possibly undiagnosed conditions.
+Your doctor may check for other symptoms, such as fever or fatigue.
+They might also draw your blood to check for other, possibly undiagnosed conditions.
 HIV infection and other immune problems can promote the growth of bacteria in your mouth.

 With treatment, trench mouth can typically be cured in a matter of weeks.
 Treatment will include antibiotics to stop the infection from spreading further, pain relievers, professional cleaning from a dental hygienist, and proper ongoing oral hygiene.

-Avoiding smoking and hot or spicy foods while your gums heal is also recommended.
+It’s also recommended that you avoid smoking and hot or spicy foods while your gums heal.